 Meteorology: Observations, Forecast, and Disaster Prevention

-Currently in Taiwan, the Central Weather Bureau (CWB) has 27 synoptic weather stations, more than 500 automatic weather and rain gauge stations, and four weather radar stations, all of which can be used, along with satellite observation, to monitor and analyze weather systems.
+Currently, the Central Weather Bureau (CWB) has 25 synoptic weather stations, over 500 automatic weather and rain gauge stations, 4 S-band weather radar stations, 3 dual-polarization C-band radars, and 1 wind profiler on Dongsha Islands, all of which, along with satellite observation, carry out various tasks for weather monitoring and analysis.

-Along our coasts, 26 tide stations regularly collect and issue data regarding waves, tides, storm surge, surface-current speed and temperature in the seas surrounding Taiwan.
+Along the coasts, 27 tide stations, 11 data buoys, 5 short range radars and 2 long range antenna array radars regularly collect and submit data regarding waves, tides, storm surge, surface-current speed, and temperature in the seas surrounding Taiwan.

-Collectively, the technology described above helps forecasters make detailed weather and wave forecasts, issue typhoon warnings and other severe weather advisories.
-A real-time thunderstorm early warning system provides advance warnings.
+Collectively, this technology helps forecasters make detailed weather and wave forecasts, and issue typhoon warnings and other severe weather advisories when necessary.
+There is also a real-time thunderstorm early warning system providing advance warnings.

-Furthermore, the CWB promises continuous effort will be made to strengthen its response to emergency weather.
-Meteorological-seismic equipment, with weather-monitoring capacity, will assist in disaster prevention and mitigation, thereby promoting Taiwan’s economic development.
+In the meantime, the CWB continues to strengthen its response to weather emergencies, upgrade meteorological-seismic equipment, and improve weather-monitoring capacity, so as to assist in disaster prevention and mitigation and boost Taiwan’s economic development.